Tax Planning in Hayward, CA

 • Use a Company Vehicle —

 Depending on your business activities in Hayward, CA, both you and your employees could use a company vehicle and deduct the associated costs.
-There are two options for claiming this deduction:
+This deduction can be made in two ways:

 • Consider Fringe Benefits For Your Employees —